apurin/js-frontend-backend-example/1. simple frontend and backend/readme.md

-# 1. Create simple frontend and backend
+# 1. Simple frontend and backend
 Shows how to setup Node.JS HTTP service and serve your own static HTML page.

 ## Setup